FAQs

 How many students are there in a class at the College?

-Which universities do David Game College students go on to?
+Which universities do David Game College student go onto study at?

 There are a number of staff that you can see if you have a problem, be it personal, academic or general.
 The Co-Principals are always at hand, as is the Head of GCSE and the student counsellor.
 Every GCSE / IGCSE and AS level student also has a Personal Tutor.
 Our students are encouraged to approach whichever member of staff they feel most comfortable with, and can be confident that their problems will be dealt with and resolved.
 The Reception staff are also at hand to help with general matters.

-How do I get involved with College activities?
+How do i get involved with activities at David Game College?

 You can see our Activities Co-ordinator to sign up for the football and basketball teams and to take part in events such as paint-balling, debating, drama, excursions and trips abroad.
 Our Co-ordinator is always open to suggestions and will run new events by popular demand.